The Turn Off the Lights is a popular browser extension, and it’s possible that your language is not translated. But you can help us today!

 When you reach this guideline, you will be automatically contacted by us.

 I translate Turn Off the Lights, can I now be in the credits?

 Yes, the list is available on this page and if you can’t find your name.
 So just ping us, and we will update this web page.

 Can I get a Certificate of Appreciation for my translation work?

 Yes, you can get a Certificate translation participation in the Turn Off the Lights project.
-So this depends of your performance, feedback and discussion in this project.
-Then you get as a result the digital certificate (if you are at least an active member for 6 months), contact the team by using the support form.
+So this depends on your performance, feedback, and discussion in this project.
+Then you get your digital certificate (if you are at least an active member for 6 months), contact the team by using the support form.